bioinfornatics/centos_remix_maker/README.md

  - arch: x86_64 or i386

 Not yet supported thing:
- - from  kicksstart file
+ - from  kickstart file
   * exclude package statement is ignored
   * mirrorlist parameter from repo line is ignored for this reason baseurl parameter is required

-Dependencies:
+## Dependencies:
  - executable
   * sqlite
   * createrepo